Depression and Violence in Teens

 If your teen is combative or refuses to talk to you, call your doctor for a referral to a mental health professional skilled at working with adolescents.
 Finding a psychiatrist or psychologist your teen is willing to talk to is the first step; it may require numerous telephone calls and visits to more than one professional before you and your teen find the "right fit."
 As the parents, you may be asked to participate in some of the sessions to work out problems that may be hurting your relationship with your teen.
 Ultimately, your therapist might be able to help you pinpoint potential triggers of your child's troubled behavior, such as the death of a close relative or bullying at school.

-Finally, realize that no matter how bored, indifferent, moody, sarcastic, or rebellious a teen acts in your presence, he or she is still a child that needs your love and support.
+Finally, realize that no matter how bored, indifferent, moody, sarcastic, or rebellious a teen acts in your presence, he or she is still a child who urgently needs your love and support.
 You can and should set limits on his behavior, and let your child know when you're hurt or upset by his behavior, but always reassure your teen that you still love him.

 Should my child take antidepressants?